-Initial focus has been on the integration between the application process and ongoing case management for the Insurance Affordability Programs (HCR) as provided in the earlier HCR Previews and the equivalent process for traditional Medicaid coverage types as provided by Income Support (IS).
+There is close integration between the application process and ongoing case management for the HCR insurance affordability programs and the equivalent processes for traditional Medicaid coverage types as provided by Cúram Income Support.

-Universal Access
+7.1 Universal Access

 The starting point for this integration is in Universal Access, where the sample HCR landing page includes extra links to standard Universal Access screening (the 'Check if I am eligible for other programs' link) and standard Universal Access intake (the 'Apply for other programs' link).
-Both Screening and Intake have been configured to include the Income Support content.
-After logging into, or creating an account the individual can select from the types of screening to perform (as was the case in previous versions of Universal Access) and will then proceed into the Income Support script for screening.
+Screening and Intake functionality have been configured to include the Cúram Income Support.

-Upon completion, the individual is presented with a simple screening results page which displays results of Income Support screening.
-The MAGI-based or insurance affordability programs are not included in this screening results page - the simplified calculator on the HCR landing page provides a much simpler screening for MAGI-based programs, requiring the number of adults and children in the household along with the household income.
+After logging into an account the individual can select the type of screening to perform and then proceed into the Income Support script for screening.
+Upon completion, the individual is presented with a simple screening results page which displays the results of the Income Support screening.
+The MAGI-based or insurance affordability programs are not included in this screening results page.
+The simplified calculator on the HCR landing page provides a much simpler screening for MAGI-based programs, requiring only the number of adults and children in the household along with the household income details.

-Intake for the Income Support programs is available from a number of different places:
+Intake for the Cúram Income Support programs is available from a number of different places: